 Without prior knowledge, it would be extremely difficult to distinguish between the WTC and the thunderstorms.
 Since the blades rotate toward and away from the radar, one would expect a near-zero mean Doppler velocity.
-Of course, the large spectrum widths will reduce the accuracy of the Doppler velocity estimates as illustrated in Fig. 4-13 by small deviations from zero.
+Of course, the large spectrum widths will reduce the accuracy of the Doppler velocity estimates as illustrated in Fig. 4-14 by small deviations from zero.

+FIGURE 4-14